Loxenary/Tucil1_13522157/README.md

 ## How To Use
 - there are 2 ways to run the program. each have their own
-- to run the GUI, run on GUI.py, make sure to install all the needed dependecies like tkinter, messagebox, etc
+- to run the GUI, run on GUI.py, make sure to install all the needed dependecies. to make sure, try pip install requirement.txt on the src directory to install all my installed package
-- to run the CLI version, run on main.py
+- to run the CLI version, run python on main.py
 ## Features
 - Input using txt file for CLI
 - Input using directly input on the CLI to get all the data randomly